 A good way of cutting everything down to ground level is to borrow or hire a petrol strimmer.
 You may find that your allotment association has one just for this reason, or can put you in contact with another plot holder who does.

 A large tarpaulin or plastic sheet will prevent weed re-growth.
-If your budget will stretch, purchase ground cover with a mesh that allows water to penetrate.
+If your budget will stretch, purchase ground cover with a weave that allows water to pass through.
 It may take longer for weeds to die, but soft ground is much easier to work.
 To stop the cover blowing away, weigh it down with bricks, pegs, or any heavy items you can find nearby.

 Step 2, How To Start An Allotment – Digging Over

-Without light weeds will die, even perennial weeds with tap roots if left on long enough.
-The nutrients are not lost though, as the goodies contained in the plants will return to the soil as they slowly rot down.
+Without light weeds will die, even perennial weeds with tap roots if the cover is left on long enough.
+The nutrients are not lost though, as the goodies contained in the plants will return to the soil as they slowly break down.

 Step 3, How To Start An Allotment – Starting To Grow

 Before digging, it is a good idea to make a plan for how you want to use your space.
-You may want to see our guide on allotment planting design.
+You may want to see the guide on allotment planting design.

 Digging can be very hard work, but these tips can make it easier:

-Damp ground is heavier but much easier to work, and you will be able to remove weeds by the root.
-Dry ground covered with grass can be rock hard, almost impossible to penetrate with spade or fork.
+Moist ground is heavier but easier to work, and you will be able to remove weeds by the root.
+Dry ground covered with grass can be rock hard, and almost impossible to penetrate with a spade or fork.

 - Dig small areas at a time

-Try limiting any one digging session to no more than 1 or 2 hours.
+Try limiting a digging session to no more than 1 or 2 hours.

 - Sow as you go

 There is a huge psychological lift from seeing seeds germinate.
 A gardener can experience a trough of despair when they realise the scale of the task in front of them.
 Seeing plants germinate can make all the hard work seem worthwhile.
 If it is the wrong time of year to sow seed, any ground that has been dug over can be covered over until a better time.

 - Equip yourself

 Turning a wilderness into a beautiful vegetable garden is hardwork.
-Investing in a good set of tools (fork, spade, wheelbarrow, gardening gloves, storage box/shed etc.) does not need to be expensive, but you will save yourself time and frustration by having what you need.
-Buying or sourcing these items can be exciting in itself, and help sustain your motivation during the hard work.
+Investing in a good set of tools (fork, spade, wheelbarrow, gardening gloves, storage box/shed etc.) does not need to be expensive, and you will save yourself time and frustration by having what you need.

-As any gardener will admit, digging (and weeding) is an ongoing and never ending task.
-Nevertheless, it will be considerably easier the second year around – provided that you remove as much of the perennial weeds as possible.
+As any gardener will admit, digging (and weeding) is an ongoing and neverending task.
+Nevertheless, it will be considerably easier in the second year – provided that you remove as many of the perennial weeds as possible.

 How To Start An Allotment – Perennial Weeds